+RFID is a technology that takes advantage of small wireless computer chips that have the ability to talk to one another.
+One way of thinking about the technology is that if a shirt had an RFID tag in it, whenever you dropped off the shirt at a dry cleaner, the radio frequencies emitted by the tag would alert some other computer in the store; it would know instantly who you are and how you would like your shirt laundered without ever saying a word to anyone.
 RFID allows any two (or more) items embedded with the technology to know about each other, and know how far away they are from each other.
 RFID used within toy products has the wonderful ability to work with the way children naturally play, and also offers new and imaginative enhanced play opportunities.
 Imagine a toy house complete with furniture, different dolls of family members, pets and vehicles that all could be electronically aware of each other.

+Its creator, Slice of Lime CEO Kevin Menzie, describes Nübi as a connected toy that takes the form of an alien who just arrived on Earth and needs to be taught about everything, from colours to music to the weather.
 The “words” they use to communicate take the form of circular cards with things like colours and musical notes.
 Exploring ‘Immaterials’: Mediating Design’s Invisible Materials.
 Exploring ‘Immaterials’: Mediating Design’s Invisible Materials Timo Arnall Oslo School of Architecture & Design, Oslo, Norway This article explores the related issues of invisibility and material in interaction design, and argues that there is a need to consider ‘immaterials’ as a frame to explore and mediate invisible technological systems.

 Hyper Dash is an electronic game that allows one user to hide up to five hockey puck sized targets, indoors or out, and another person can search for these targets with the help of a talking controller.
 360blog » Blog Archive » Extending RFID Play – Animal Scramble by Wild Planet.
 Wesco - Exemples de normes et directives.
 Retour d'expérience : JB Bois et ses jouets bois certifiés PEFC.
 Fédération Française des Industries Jouet - Puériculture : FJP.
 ActuKids - La lettre de veille de l'univers de l'enfant.
 Présentation du Grand Prix du jouet - La Revue du Jouet.
 La Revue du Jouet - L'information des professionnels des marchés des jeux et jouets.
 Commerce de détail de jouets Archives. Êtes-vous fait pour ce secteur d'activité ?

 Compétences Qualification professionnelle Aptitudes commerciales Maîtrise de la gestion Spécificités Poids des investissements Importance de la qualité de l'emplacement Intensité de la concurrence Vie privée Niveau de rémunération Degré des contraintes horaires Facilité de remplacement Depuis plusieurs années, le secteur des jeux et jouets est dynamique.
 Toutefois, l’activité des professionnels du secteur reste sensible à la conjoncture économique.
 De plus, les pressions concurrentielles sont accentuées par le développement du e-commerce qui capte des parts de marché de plus en plus importantes Dans ce contexte difficile, les magasins traditionnels isolés qui peinent à rivaliser avec les politiques offensives des GSA et des réseaux sous enseigne (politique tarifaire attractive, théâtralisation de l’offre, etc.) disparaissent peu à peu, à l’exception des commerces très spécialisés (jouets en bois, premier âge, jouets de collection).